7 Model evaluation: Part 2

 - Calculating R-squared: model_2

-Calculate and interpret the R-squared value formodel_2
+Calculate and interpret the R-squared value formodel_2.

 Comparing R-squared values

-Finally, check out the R-squared values for each model:summary(model_1)$r.squared ## [1] 0.7370358 summary(model_2)$r.squared ## [1] 0.6538002 summary(model_3)$r.squared ## [1] 0.0002649341 summary(model_4)$r.squared ## [1] 0.219844
+Finally, check out the R-squared values for each model:summary(model_1)$r.squared ## [1] 0.7370358 summary(model_2)$r.squared ## [1] 0.6538002 summary(model_3)$r.squared ## [1] 0.0002649341 summary(model_4)$r.squared ## [1] 0.219844- Which is the strongest model of hiking

-?
+time?
 Similarly, what is the strongest predictor of hiking time? - Which is the weakest model?
 Similarly, what is the weakest predictor of hiking time?

 - Which is the strongest model of hiking